 COVID-19 Vaccines Unanswered Questions:

-2. How long will the immunity last?
+- How long will the immunity last?
 Will we need a new vaccine or booster every year?
 Most vaccines give long lasting immunity unless the the germ changes significantly requiring a new vaccine or booster.
-Since this is a new vaccine, antibodies and infection rates will need to be monitored.
+Because of the new strains, boosters are being researched.

 Whew.
 You made it!
 I made it!
 I think this is my longest blog post.
 I obviously had a lot to say on this subject, but I hope it was helpful.
 I wanted to end this year with a message of hope.
 These vaccines give me hope that we can put an end to this pandemic and get on with our lives.
 I for one cannot wait to start exploring the world again.
 Please practice self-care and stay healthy!